ChristianGK-GC/gc-geochecker-finder/README.md

 ### Install the Script

 1. Install one of the userscript managers above
-2. Click on the following link: [Install GC Geochecker Finder](https://github.com/ChristianGK-GC/gc-geochecker-finder/raw/main/gc_geochecker_finder.user.js)
+2. Click on the following link: [Install GC External Links Finder](https://github.com/ChristianGK-GC/gc-external-links-finder/raw/main/gc_external_links_finder.user.js)
 3. Your userscript manager will prompt you to install the script
 4. Click "Install" to confirm

+## Migration from GC Geochecker Finder

+If you're upgrading from the old "GC Geochecker Finder" (v1.x):

+1. Install the new "GC External Links Finder" script
+2. Uninstall the old "GC Geochecker Finder" script
+3. All geochecker functionality is preserved and extended with new service categories

 ## Usage

 1. Navigate to any geocaching.com cache page
-2. The script automatically scans the page for geochecker links
+2. The script automatically scans the page for external service links
-3. If geochecker links are found, a widget appears above the cache details
+3. If links are found, a widget appears above the cache details
+4. Links are organized by category (Geocheckers, Puzzles, Planning Tools)
-4. Any geochecker link is opened in a new tab
+5. All links open in a new tab

 ## Test userscript output after installation

+### ✓ Geochecker

 - [certitudes.org & geocheck.org](https://coord.info/GC7EFNV)
 - [geocheck.org](https://coord.info/GC7YR3J)